Edward Regan: Political career

+Post-political career

 After retiring from the Baruch presidency, Regan became a professor at the Graduate Center of the City University of New York.
 He served as a trustee of the Financial Accounting Foundation and was a consultant to the Chairman of the Financial Accounting Standards Board (FASB) on matters of the convergence of GAAP with international accounting standards.
 For several months in 2005 and 2006, he served as the first chairman of the Erie County Fiscal Stability Authority, which was set up by the state in order to oversee the county's finances and make recommendations to the county government on financial affairs.
 The authority, considered a "soft" control board, was created in response to the Erie County fiscal crisis of 2005.

 In January 2007, he served on the search committee for a new State Comptroller, following the resignation of Comptroller Alan Hevesi.
 The other search committee members were former State Comptroller Carl McCall and former New York City Comptroller Harrison J. Goldin.
 The committee recommended New York City Finance Commissioner Martha Stark, Nassau County Comptroller Howard Weizman and businessman William Mulrow to the State Legislature for consideration, but the Legislature elected Thomas DiNapoli instead.

 Regan was a faculty member at the City University of New York (CUNY), holding the title of "Distinguished Professor" at Baruch College and the Graduate Center, and also teaching at the Macaulay Honors College on the civic and economic issues affecting New York City.
 He was a consultant to the chairman of the Financial Accounting Standards Board (FASB) working on a project with the International Accounting Standards Board (IASB) to create a global set of high-quality financial reporting standards.
 He was active in many civic organizations such as the Council on Foreign Relations, the Committee for Economic Development and the New York Economic Club.